Lézardrieux

 Lézardrieux ([lezaʁdʁijø]; Lezardrev) is a commune in the Côtes-d'Armor department of Brittany in northwestern France.

 The village is situated near the mouth of the estuary of the Trieux river - the suspension bridge (Pont de Lézardrieux) across the river at this point is a French national monument.
-There is a marina with moorings for several hundred pleasure boats and the tidal range experienced is remarkable.
+The Lézardrieux marina is a natural deep-water harbor located in the Trieux estuary.
+It has a capacity of 542 berths on pontoons and 199 moorings.

+The Lézardrieux marina also offers a visitor area with 43 berths.
+The marina can accommodate boats up to 25 meters in length and with a maximum draft of 3 meters.

 There are a variety of shops and other commercial enterprises - including two bakeries, a butcher and, several restaurants and bars.

 Population

 Inhabitants of Lézardrieux are called lézardriviens in French.

 Events

 The village hosts a music festival in late May and several regattas depart from the port.

 Personalities

 Notable figures associated with the village are Paul Le Flem (composer) and Georges Brassens (musician and poet).